Sexual assault reports increase at US military academies

 Although there were fewer reports that year than the previous year, one senior defense official said that based on trends the total likely would have shown an increase if students had not left early.
 In addition, the number of reported assaults in 2020-21 was also higher than the pre-pandemic school year of 2018-19.

-Officials said the overall jump in cases was driven by increases at the Air Force Academy and the U.S. Military Academy at West Point.
-Officials said there were 131 assaults reported by cadets or midshipmen in 2020-21, compared with 88 the previous year and 122 a year earlier.
-Officials discussed the reports on the condition of anonymity because they have not yet been made public.
+According to the Pentagon report released Thursday, the overall jump in cases was driven by increases at the Air Force Academy and the U.S. Military Academy at West Point.
+There were 131 assaults reported by cadets or midshipmen in 2020-21, compared with 88 the previous year and 122 a year earlier.

 During a visit to West Point earlier this month, Army Secretary Christine Wormuth met with academy leaders, staff members and cadets and talked about the sexual assault problem.
 She said they talked about the so-called Trust Program, which is led by cadets and helps train them to address sexual assault and harassment and encourage intervention when they see questionable behavior.